The style of the French nobility

 Encased in the curving frame and delicate decorative scheme of this writing table are clever innovations, technological and artistic brilliance, and a representation of completely new ways of living in the period beginning c.
 1755.

 After the formality and grandeur of Louis XIV’s Versailles, French aristocrats, including the king himself, were ready for spaces, furniture, clothing, and etiquette that allowed them to turn to matters other than the glorification of France.
-Beginning before the turn of the 18th century, but accelerated by the opportunity opened by the death of the Sun King in 1715, nobles set up their own homes after decades of living under the king’s enormous roof at Versailles, and created a radically different domestic life.
+Beginning before the turn of the eighteenth century, but accelerated by the opportunity opened by the death of the Sun King in 1715, nobles set up their own homes after decades of living under the king’s enormous roof at Versailles, and created a radically different domestic life.
 Although it was only seven years until Louis XIV’s great-grandson was old enough to take the throne to reign as Louis XV, by 1722 new ideas of privacy, comfort, and intimate home life led to a new design language, the Rococo.
 All of the elements that are the basis for domesticity as we know it today were developed in this period.

 A move away from Baroque grandeur and classicism

 Louis XIV, during his long reign, had established France as a major European economic and political power, not least by the use of design as a strategic propaganda tool.
-Where the grandeur, drama, and theatricality of the Baroque, as Louis imported it from Rome, had been the perfect tool for portraying the King and his country as supremely powerful, by the early 18th century, the Baroque was starting to seem exhaustingly sumptuous.
+Where the grandeur, drama, and theatricality of the Baroque, as Louis imported it from Rome, had been the perfect tool for portraying the King and his country as supremely powerful, by the early eighteenth century, the Baroque was starting to seem exhaustingly sumptuous.
 Baroque design was based on the classical language, which the earlier Renaissance artists had delighted in rediscovering, augmenting, and modifying.
-But by the early decades of the 18th century, designers were increasingly turning away from bombastic classicism to other sources, notably the natural world.
+But by the early decades of the eighteenth century, designers were increasingly turning away from bombastic classicism to other sources, notably the natural world.
 They began playing with un-classical ideas like asymmetry, movement, linearity, sinuous curves, and realistic natural ornament.
 The Rococo, as it developed in design, was a sharp turn away from everything the Baroque had become.

 Elegance, intimacy, delicacy and curves